segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 To migrate to the AWS S3 destination using the Public API:

 1. Open the Segment app, select the Connections tab and then select Catalog.
-2. From the Catalog, select the Storage Destinations tab, and select the **AWS S3** destination.
+2. From the Catalog, select the Storage Destinations tab and select the **AWS S3** destination.
 3. On the AWS S3 destination page, click the **Configure AWS S3** button.
 4. Configure your AWS S3 destination.
 When asked for the bucket name, enter `<YOUR_BUCKET_NAME>/segment-logs/test`.
 5. Enable the destination, and verify data is received at `<YOUR_BUCKET_NAME>/segment-logs/test/segment-logs`. <br/>**Note:** If the folder receives data, continue to the next step.
 If you don't see log entries, check the trust relationship document and IAM policy attached to your IAM role.